Basketball Australia hires Brondello as Opals head coach

 Brondello, who started her international playing career as a teenager and played 302 games for the Australian women's team, has four seasons of experience as a head coach in the WNBA and led the Mercury to the championship in 2014, when she was voted the league's coach of the year.

+''This is a fantastic acquisition for the Opals with Sandy owning an intimate knowledge of both the Opals and the international game,'' Basketball Australia chief executive Anthony Moore said. ''We are confident this will ensure we remain as one of the top basketball countries in the world.''

-She will start with the Opals on May 1, two days before the squad gathers in Phoenix for a camp.
+Brondello will start with the Opals on May 1, two days before the squad gathers for a camp in Phoenix, Arizona.

+Mercury general manager Jim Pitman said Brondello was among the top coaches in the game and a good choice for Australia.

+''Her unparalleled preparation, high-level basketball IQ, and her ability to build relationships with players make her the perfect choice to lead Australia's program,'' Pitman said. ''We are thrilled our head coach is now recognized as one of the best coaches in the world and we wish her the best of luck.''